Saturday AM 9-11 years Intermediate Scratch games coding club

 Each term we explore different techniques and skills to excite and motivate our students.
 Your child will be engaged, educated and entertained.

-Coding is at the heart of our Games Design code clubs.
+Scratch games programming is at the heart of our Games Design code clubs.
 We use Scratch to build powerful interactive games, thereby giving our students a visual foothold in the concepts of coding.
 We teach all the components of object-orientated programming, the current industry standard approach.
 Scratch is powerful and scalable, allowing both simple coding exercises and the development of complex games.

-Games design is not just about coding.
+Games coding is not just about coding.
 Our students also learn how to create, edit and download images to add to their games, and the various types and uses of image file formats.
 We use Pixelmator for Mac which emulates many of the features of Photoshop, another industry standard.

 Music production and sound FX